Skip to content

 GitLab CI

-GitLab CI/CD (hereinafter referred to as GitLab CI) is a CI/CD system based on GitLab.
-Although it is a newcomer in the CI/CD field, it has taken the lead in Forrester Wave's continuous integration tools.
-Developers can configure CI/CD workflows using .gitlab-ci.yml files within their projects.
-After commits, the system can automatically or manually execute tasks to complete CI/CD operations.
-Moreover, its configuration is straightforward, with CI Runners written in Go and packaged as a single file.
-Therefore, only a Runner program and an execution platform (such as bare metal + SSH, Docker, or Kubernetes, with Docker recommended due to its ease of setup) are needed to run a complete CI/CD system.
+GitLab CI/CD (hereafter referred to as GitLab CI) is a CI/CD system based on GitLab.
+Though it is a newcomer in the CI/CD field, it has already taken a leading position in Forrester Wave's continuous integration tools.
+Developers can configure CI/CD workflows within their projects using .gitlab-ci.yml.
+After commits, the system can automatically or manually execute tasks, completing CI/CD operations.
+Moreover, its configuration is very simple.
+The CI Runner is written in Go language and packaged into a single file, so all you need is a Runner program and an execution platform for running jobs (such as bare metal + SSH, Docker, or Kubernetes, I recommend Docker because it’s quite easy to set up) to run a complete CI/CD system.

 Guance

-Guance” is a cloud-era observability platform.
-The platform includes infrastructure, logs, metrics, events, APM, RUM, synthetic tests, and system-level security checks among other feature modules.
-It provides comprehensive data analysis and insights for Logging, Metrics, and Tracing data.
-It covers H5, iOS, Android, and mini-programs, supporting the complete tracing of user access behavior and real experiences.
-It offers data and analysis views such as page performance, resource calls, error alerts, and business visits.
-Linked with trace analysis, it helps you gain real-time insights into application performance and the true needs behind every request.
-Flexible layout options, rich chart selections, and drag-and-drop interaction make it easy to build your own dashboard.
-A unified data query method supports configuring various types of data, making it simple and easy to use.
+Guance” is a cloud-era system observability platform.
+The platform includes infrastructure, logs, metrics, events, application performance monitoring, user access monitoring, cloud synthetic testing, system-level security checks, and other Features modules.
+It provides full-chain data analysis and insight capabilities for Logging, Metrics, Tracing data generated from these functionalities.
+It comprehensively covers H5, iOS, Android, Mini Programs, etc., supporting complete tracking of user access behaviors and real experiences, offering data and analytical views such as page performance, resource invocation, error alerts, and business visits.
+Linked with APM, it helps you gain real-time insights into application performance and the actual needs behind each request.
+Flexible scene layouts, rich chart selections, and drag-and-drop interaction experiences make it easy to build your "own" dashboard.
+Unified data querying methods support configuring various types of data, making it simple and easy to get started.

 DataKit

 DataKit is an open-source collection tool provided by Guance.
-The open-source address is: https://github.com/DataFlux-cn/datakit
+Open-source address: https://github.com/DataFlux-cn/datakit

 Background Introduction